ptabriz/IVE_workshop/README.md

 #### Adding Other Decorations (People, shrubs, and benches)
 * Similar workflow applies for people, shrubs, and the furniture.
 Some cutouts of people (people_1, 2, 3), shrubs (Shrub_1, 2) and sample benches (Bench_C and Bench K) are included in the Photoshop file.
 You will note that the benches don’t align with the reference grid, unless they are placed in specific locations that exactly match their orientation.
 This limitation applies to most of the object that their perceived geometry changes based on their orientation.
 A sample of the finished manipulation is shown [*here.*] (/images/Manipulation/Figure_11.jpg)

-# Cube mapping
-**Cube Mapping and Cube Wrapping**
+## Introduction to Cube Mapping and Cube Wrapping

-First, we need to know what is equirectangular projection.
+First, we need to know what equirectangular projection is.
 This method projects lines of longitude to vertical lines and circles of latitude to horizontal lines.
 A standard world map is a good example of equirectangular projection which maps a sphere onto orthogonal coordinates.
 Cube mapping or cube map projection is another way of mapping that uses cube’s six faces as the map shape.
 In this method, each square side of the cube represents part of the projected environment.
 Cube maps are easy to project and their pixels are well-distributed.

+## Cube mapping

 **Protocol for Pano2VR:**
 **Getting Started**